IfCodingWereNatural/icwn-site/packages/blog/src/content/sst/4-live-lambda.md

 ### Video Outline:

-1. Show with showing the `Api` construct and pull up one of the lambda handlers.
+1. Demonstrate by showing the `Api` construct and pull up one of the lambda handlers.
    1. Start up sst
    1. Invoke a function
    1. Make a change